zietzm/abo_covid/manuscript.md

 ## Methods

-We compared several combinations of blood group definition and COVID-19 outcomes.
+We compared several combinations of blood group definitions (ABO vs ABO+Rh) and COVID-19 outcomes.
-For blood groups, we considered either ABO alone or ABO+Rh.
 Outcomes were compared between four pairs of populations: COV+ vs COV-, COV+ vs general population (excluding those tested for COVID-19), COV+/Intubated vs COV+/Not intubated, and COV+/Deceased vs COV+/Alive.
 For each of the eight test conditions (2 blood group definitions and 4 outcome comparison population pairs), we performed a Pearson's Chi-squared test to test whether blood group distributions differ between the compared populations.
 Additionally, we compared each blood group against all others using a 2x2 contingency table to determine effect sizes for each blood group itself.